imustafin/imustafin.github.io/en/_posts/2020-11-09-react-ant-rails-graphql-active-storage-upload.md

 }
 ```

-Now we are ready to implement the custom XHR for the upload:
+Now we are ready to implement a function which will do the direct upload XHR:
 ```ts
 import { RcCustomRequestOptions } from 'antd/lib/upload/interface';

 class Test extends React.Component {
   customRequest(options: RcCustomRequestOptions): void {
     const { file, action, headers } = options;

     const upload = new BlobUpload({
       file,
       directUploadData: {